OrbitalAds/Mihto/README.md

 ## What is it?

-Mihto is an evaluation language made by [JavierLuna](https://github.com/JavierLuna/mihto) while trying to figure out how compilers and interpreters work.
+Mihto (Spanish pronunciation: [mĩʃt̪o]) is an evaluation language made by [JavierLuna](https://github.com/JavierLuna/mihto) while trying to figure out how compilers and interpreters work.

 Basically it reads and evaluates an expression (or chain of expressions)